200+ Epic Gratitude List Ideas for Tough Times

 2. Pick a suitable Time, and set aside a few minutes each day or week to work on your gratitude list.
 It can be in the morning to start your day positively or in the evening to reflect on the day.

-4. Start with the Basics; write down a few things you’re thankful for.
+4. Start with the basics; write down a few things you’re thankful for.
 They can be big, like a supportive friend, or small, like a delicious meal.
-The key is to focus on what makes you feel grateful.

 With regular gratitude practice, you can create a meaningful gratitude list that helps you focus on the positive aspects of your life and enhances your overall well-being.